 What is an example of a job classification?

 An example of job classification is the use of job analysis to group jobs together based on their similarities.
+A job classification method is a systematic approach for sorting roles within an organization into defined categories based on their responsibilities and pay scales.
 This approach can be used to identify training and development needs, as well as to establish salary grades and compensation levels.

 What are the steps in the ranking method of job evaluation?